Updated July 2022

 When it comes to bars, you’ll find a great choice from the links below, from the Old Town to the beach and beyond.
 Find out where you can sample cheap bia ho’i (fresh beer) or indulge in creative cocktails.
 Discover where’s best for watching sport, enjoying a Guinness or listening to live music.

 For caffeine addicts, you’re in for a treat.
 Hoi An is quite literally full of beans, with enough coffee joints to make the Mad Hatter want to throw a different kind of party.
 Coffee is a massive part of Vietnamese culture and you’ll find it in abundance in Hoi An, both in Vietnamese and Western styles.
 Hoi An is an incredibly picturesque place, so in the midst of rushing around, don’t forget to sit back, relax and drink it all in.
 Cheers!

 From the Old Town and An Hoi islet to the beach and beyond, Hoi An has a fabulous choice of places to grab an ice-cold beer or sunshine cocktail.
 From quiet, chilled out places, to late-night party venues, the region has it all.
 In our guide you’ll also discover where to find craft beer and stout, plus happy hours and live music.
 Check it out!

 Read more on the Best Bars in Hoi An

 Best Coffee Shops in Hoi An

-The increase in Western tourism to Hoi An has seen an increase in Western-style cafes, and Hoi An is no exception.
+The increase in Western tourism to Vietnam has seen an increase in Western-style cafes, and Hoi An is no exception.
 Here you’ll find a selection of the best in town, where you can find coffee made the Italian way, including espressos, cappuccinos and lattes.
-Many will also serve Vietnamese style-coffee alongside Western favourites – you’ll be truly spoilt for choice!
+Many will also serve Vietnamese style-coffee alongside Western favorites – you’ll be truly spoilt for choice!